 A new study by the Rosen Consulting Group looked at the state of Chinese investment in United states’ real estate.
 From an amount that was described as a “meager” number in 2010, they now amount to over $100 billion in 2015 (including mortgage-related financial products).

-With $93 billions between 2010 and 2015, the Chinese are the largest foreign buyer group of American Housing.
+With $93 billion between 2010 and 2015, the Chinese are the largest foreign buyer group of American Housing.
 They also buy higher-end properties: their average buying price being at $831,800, against a little shy of $500,000 for the other groups.

-In that regard China is likely to surpass Norway, which had used money from oil to invest massively in commercial real estate in the country too.
+In that regard, China is likely to surpass Norway, which had used money from oil to invest massively in commercial real estate in the country too.